The AAO 2023 online abstract submitter will open March 9.

 - If a presenter change is requested, financial disclosures for the proposed presenter will be evaluated by the AMPC before the change is approved.
 Presentation limits apply to the new presenter.

 Submitting authors are required to provide contact information for all co-authors.
-Use the lookup feature in the online application to add authors by their user/member accounts.
+Use the lookup feature in the online application to find authors by user/member accounts.
 If an author cannot be found in the Academy database, provide their full, professional name, as well as an accurate and unique email address.
 The Academy will contact the author using the email address provided and request that the author create an Academy user account.
 Please note that an author’s name can only be listed as a co-author if the author has an Academy user account.

 Other Information